shuckc/pytexalarm/README.md

 It it not necessary to buy a SmartCom, Comm-IP, or Com300 board to use this software.
 You can use e.g. a FTDI USB-RS232 cable (5V), or with a breakout board and a few resistors, a FTDI 3.3V cable.

-If your device has a built in hardware UART, e.g. a Raspberry Pi, this can be interfaced to the alarm panel with only a couple of resistors, plus a 12-15V DC to 5V DC power adapter to power it.
-In the [hardware](hardware/) directory you can see how to connect it to the Texecom main board.
+Or you can run the webserver directly on a device with a built in hardware UART, e.g. a Raspberry Pi.
+This can be interfaced to the alarm panel port with only a couple of resistors, plus a 12-15V DC to 5V DC power adapter to power it.
+In the [hardware](hardware/) directory you can see how to connect a Raspberry PI to the Texecom main board.

 > [!CAUTION]
 > The TX line of the Texcom panel comms port is driven to +5V, which may exceed the allowable input voltage of some device's hardware UARTs.
 Ensure a pull-down resistor is used to limit the logic-high voltage to that required by your device.
 For more details, including the onboard serial resistor, see [hardware](hardware/).